tforbus/cookbook/README.md

 Boil 1 cup of water and dissolve three tablespoons salt.
 Remove from stove and add 2 cups of cold water.

-Place porkchops in a pan and cover with the brine, and add garlic.
+Place porkchops in a pan, cover with the brine, and add garlic.
 Let porkchops refrigerate for 30 minutes.

 Remove chops from fridge and pat dry.
 Coat with oil, and season to taste.